IBM-Bluemix-Docs/mobilepush/push_step_1.md

 3. Select **ADD APP** or **Add Firebase to your Android app** icon from the General tab on the Your apps pane.

-4. In Add Firebase to your Android app window, add **com.ibm.mobilefirstplatform.clientsdk.android.push** as the Package Name.
+4. In Add Firebase to your Android app window, first add **com.ibm.mobilefirstplatform.clientsdk.android.push**  as the Package Name.
 The App nickname field is optional.
-Click **ADD APP**.
+Click **REGISTER APP**.

 	![Adding Firebase to your Android window](images/FCM_1.jpg)

-5. Include the package name of your application, by entering the package name in Add Firebase to your Android app window.
+5. Now, include the package name of your application, by entering the package name in Add Firebase to your Android app window.
 The App nickname field is optional.
 Click **REGISTER APP**.
+Below is an example -

 	![Adding the package name of your application](images/FCM_settings_4.jpg)